Saawan: Production

 The official trailer of the film was released in early March 2016.
-The film was shot in the Balochistan and Northern region of Pakistan in Quetta district, Ziarat district, Gilgit-Baltistan and Shigar.
+The film was shot in Pakistan's Northern region (Gilgit-Baltistan and Shigar) and the Balochistan province (Quetta district and Ziarat district).

 Release

-The film is scheduled for release in 2017 in Pakistan as well as United Arab Emirates, United States, United Kingdom and India under the production banner of Kalakar Films.
+The film was scheduled for release in 2017 in Pakistan as well as United Arab Emirates, United States, United Kingdom and India under the production banner of Kalakar Films.
 Rehmat K Fazli, the head of Geo Films in an Interview confirmed that film will release in late September 2017.

 Home media

 Saawan was made available for streaming on Netflix.

 Awards

 The film won 'Best Foreign Language Feature Film' award at the Madrid International Film Festival 2017, Saawan has also been selected at the Social World Film Festival, Italy, where it is nominated for Best Film, Best Director and special prize of the critics award.

-The film won 'Best Film' and 'Best Director' with Farhan Alam at the Social World Film Festival 2017 in Naples,Italy.
+The film won 'Best Film' and 'Best Director' with Farhan Alam at the Social World Film Festival 2017 in Naples, Italy.